zenml-io/zenml/docs/book/advanced-guide/getting-started-on-aws.md

 ## Setting up the AWS resources

+All the AWS setup steps can either be done using the AWS UI or CLI.
+Simply select the tab for your preferred option and let's get started.
-Let's open up a terminal which we'll use to store some values along the way which we'll need to configure our ZenML stack later.
+First open up a terminal which we'll use to store some values along the way which we'll need to configure our ZenML stack later.

 ### Artifact Store (S3 bucket)